villvmech/currently-fronting/README.md

 # Privacy Policy

-Initial requests are made through [getServerSideProps](https://nextjs.org/docs/api-reference/data-fetching/get-server-side-props).
-Responses are subsequently cached on the client-side and automatically invalidated when data changes through [SWR](https://swr.vercel.app/).
+Requests to the [PluralKit API](https://pluralkit.me/api/) are made client-side, with responses subsequently cached and automatically invalidated when data changes through [SWR](https://swr.vercel.app/).
 When fronters for a system update, the cache invalidates.
 Upon the site's return to focus, it updates the page automatically to display the new data.
-All API requests beyond the initial one are made in the browser, directly to the PluralKit API.
+The page also refreshes the cache in the background on an interval, as long as the browser tab remains in focus.
 This app only accesses publicly available data on fronters.

 # Terms of Service